Big Fat Lies Women Tell Themselves Part II

 The Harry Potter series of books created a world where words have the ultimate power, to stop people in their tracks, transform matter…and even kill.

-It’s scientifically proven that we need to process words in our brains in order to understand what is being said or described to us and that we have to go through an associated chemical reaction inside our brains and bodies in order to process these words, whether that chemical reaction has a positive, or negative, connotation.
+When this happens, we go through an associated chemical reaction inside our brains and bodies in order to process these words – whether that chemical reaction has a positive, or negative, connotation.

 Watch your thoughts; they become words.